mmaharebi/AdaptiveFEM/README.md

 ## Contact

-If you have any questions, feel free to reach out to me at mmaharebi@gmail.com.
+If you have any questions, feel free to contact me at mmaharebi@gmail.com.